Springtails are tiny, harmless insects that can be a nuisance in the home.

 The main problem with springtails is their ability to reproduce quickly and infest your home in large numbers.

-This can be a problem if you have houseplants kept in humid conditions, as springtails are attracted to moisture.
+This can be a problem if houseplants are kept in humid conditions, as springtails, attracted to moisture, may create an environment conducive to the growth of fungi.

-While they are not harmful to humans or animals, some people don’t want them in their homes.
+While they do not harm humans or animals, some people don’t want them in their homes.

-They are unsightly and can be challenging to get rid of once they’ve taken up residence in your potting mix.
+They are unsightly and can be challenging to remove once they’ve taken up residence in your potting mix.

-The first step in getting rid of springtail bugs is to confirm that your houseplants have an infestation.
+The first step in getting rid of springtail bugs is to confirm that your houseplant has an infestation.

 Springtails are very small, ranging in size from 1-2mm.